RULE 25. CASES INVOLVING ALLEGATIONS OF MENTAL OR PHYSICAL INCAPACITY

 (b) transferring the judge to judicial incapacity inactive status;

-(c) if the Supreme Court concludes the judge is incapacitated to practice law, transferring the judge to lawyer disability inactive status; or
+(c) transferring the judge to lawyer disability inactive status if the supreme court concludes the judge is incapacitated to practice law; or

 C. Involuntary Commitment or Adjudication of Incompetency.
-If a judge has been judicially declared incompetent or is involuntarily committed on the grounds of incompetency or incapacity by a final judicial order after a judicial hearing, the Supreme Court, upon receipt of a certified copy of the order, shall enter an order immediately transferring the judge to both lawyer disability inactive and judicial incapacity inactive status.
-A copy of the order must be served, in the manner the Supreme Court directs, upon the judge, the judge's guardian, or the director of the institution to which the judge has been committed.
+If a judge has been judicially declared incompetent or is involuntarily committed on the grounds of incompetency or incapacity by a final judicial order after a judicial hearing, the supreme court, upon receipt of a certified copy of the order, shall enter an order immediately transferring the judge to both lawyer disability inactive and judicial incapacity inactive status.
+A copy of the order must be served, in the manner the supreme court directs, upon the judge, the judge's guardian, or the director of the institution to which the judge has been committed.

 D. Inability to Properly Defend in a Disciplinary Proceeding.

-(3) If, under Section B, the Supreme Court determines that the claim of inability to defend is invalid but that the judge is incapacitated to hold judicial office, the disciplinary proceeding must resume.
+(3) If, under Section B, the supreme court determines that the claim of inability to defend is invalid but that the judge is incapacitated to hold judicial office, the disciplinary proceeding must resume.
 The judge must be retained on judicial incapacity inactive status.

 (4) The raising of mental or physical condition as a defense to or in mitigation of formal charges constitutes a waiver of medical privilege.